merhmerh/curtain/README.md

 #### To customize the columns and modules:

-Go to settings `ctrl` `p` or click on the gear icon at top right of the screen.
+Go to settings `ctrl` `P` or click on the gear icon at top right of the screen.

 Select appearance in the settings menu on the left.